App-vNext/Polly/README.md

 - [Samples](samples/README.md): Samples in this repository that serve as an introduction to Polly.
 - [Polly-Samples](https://github.com/App-vNext/Polly-Samples): Contains practical examples for using various implementations of Polly.
 Please feel free to contribute to the Polly-Samples repository in order to assist others who are either learning Polly for the first time, or are seeking advanced examples and novel approaches provided by our generous community.
-- Microsoft's [eShopOnContainers project](https://github.com/dotnet-architecture/eShopOnContainers): Sample project demonstrating a .NET Microservices architecture and using Polly for resilience.
+- Microsoft's [eShopOnContainers project](https://github.com/dotnet-architecture/eShopOnContainers): Sample project demonstrating a .NET Micro-services architecture and using Polly for resilience.

 ## License